 In 2015, Alyssa appeared with Opera Pasadena as the First Spirit in The Magic Flute as well as with Opera Animata (as Amor in Gluck’s Orfeo ed Euridice) and Pacific Opera Project (chorus in Falstaff and in their highly-acclaimed, Star Trek-inspired Abduction from the Seraglio).
 That summer, Alyssa was featured as a soloist in Capitol Opera’s “Magically Mozart” concert which included arias and choruses from Mozart’s Idomeneo.

-Alyssa holds voice performance degrees from Westminster Choir College (Bachelor of Music) and California State University, Northridge (Master of Music) and is a recipient of numerous awards and scholarships including the Robert Barbera Scholarship in Voice, the Village Voices Scholarship and the Rachel Ketchie Memorial Award.
+Alyssa received her Master of Music in voice from California State University, Northridge and her Bachelor of Music from Westminster Choir College where, as a member of the renowned Westminster Symphonic Choir, she had the privilege of performing symphonic masterworks with some of the world’s most prominent conductors (Pierre Boulez, Kurt Masur, Lorin Maazel) and orchestras (New York Philharmonic, Cleveland Orchestra, Staatskapelle Berlin).
+She is also a recipient of numerous awards and scholarships including the Robert Barbera Scholarship in Voice, the Village Voices Scholarship and the Rachel Ketchie Memorial Award.
 She earned 3rd Place in the 2016 women’s division of the American Prize in Opera and is a member of the Pi Kappa Lambda music honor society.

 When she’s not singing, Alyssa works as a graphic designer specializing in posters and event programs for operas and recitals.
 A merging of her passions for music and design, Alyssa also maintains two online stores: “Vocal Rest Apparel” and “Musicisms,” featuring designs geared primarily toward fellow singers and musicians.
-Alyssa resides with her husband in Los Angeles, California.
+Alyssa resides with her husband in Philadelphia, Pennsylvania.